United Nations - The Nippon Foundation Critical Needs Fellowship

 The decision to Award a Fellowship is made in accordance with the relevant provisions of the Technical Cooperation Agreement which establishes the Fellowship Programme, and guided by the "Fellowship Selection Criteria" applied by the United Nations System Organizations.

 Successful candidates ONLY will be notified directly by DOALOS of their Award.
-Other applicants will find the selection results posted on this webpage, approximately in mid-November.
+Other applicants will find the selection results posted at the top of this page.

 Please note that Awards are conditional on the fulfilment of all Fellowship requirements including, inter alia, the necessary visa(s) and medical clearance.